menu

 See a doctor or gynaecologist

 If you are wondering about whether your labia are normal, you will find the answers to a lot of common concerns here.
-Or talk to a doctor who specialises in women’s health or a gynaecologist.
+You can also talk to a doctor who specialises in women’s health or a gynaecologist.

 If you’re looking for a doctor, ask someone you trust for a recommendation or look online.

-When you make an appointment, you can ask to see a female doctor if that would make you feel more comfortable.
+When you make an appointment, you can ask to see a doctor of your preferred gender if that would make you feel more comfortable.

 When you call for an appointment, ask the receptionist whether the doctor will bulk bill.
 If they don’t bulk bill, you will need to pay for the appointment and you will receive a portion back through Medicare.
 If you have a health care card or if you don’t have an income, the doctor might be able to bulk bill you anyway.
 It’s worth checking with the receptionist.